The HyperTexts

 Cline's biggest hit, and justifiably so.
 But when she first heard the song and

-crash two years after recording it and making it immortal.
+crash two years after making it immortal.

 #21 — Taxi